-Staff said they could and we saw examples of, information provided in different formats and languages to meet individual patients' needs.
-They had access to interpreter/ translation services but had not yet needed to use them.
+Staff said they could provide information in different formats and languages to meet individual patients' needs.
+They had access to interpreter services.
+A completed comment card we received showed a positive example where the dentists had managed to engage and complete treatment for a child patient with learning disabilities where this had not been possible by other providers.